ATTENTION: College offices closed for business through Jan. 1. More.

 Contents

 There are many reasons for taking courses in this field.
-Aside from seeking knowledge for its own sake, they include achieving a better understanding of yourself and of the impact of social forces upon your life; developing awareness of diversity and appreciation of that diversity, in neighborhood, community, society, and the world; learning critical thinking and analytic ability and being able to apply these to social situations and becoming familiar with research techniques employed by social scientists.
-In personal relationships, the students may develop skills that will enable them to get along better with the people they interact with at home, at work, and in everyday life.
+Aside from seeking knowledge for its own sake, the reasons include achieving a better understanding of yourself and of the impact of social forces upon your life; developing awareness of diversity and appreciation of that diversity, in your neighborhood, community, society, and the world; learning critical thinking skills, developing analytical skills, and being able to apply these to social situations; and becoming familiar with research techniques employed by social scientists.
+In personal relationships, you may develop skills that will enable you to get along better with the people you interact with at home, at work, and in everyday life.

 - Brent Funderburk